Skip to content

 The process will block on ex_actor::WaitOsExitSignal().
 You should kill them manually by CTRL+C or kill command.

-When a remote node becomes unreachable (dead, heartbeat timeout, connection refused, etc.), in-flight remote calls will throw ex_actor::ConnectionLost, by catching this exception you can handle the failure gracefully.
+When a node can't be reached by any node in the cluster, it's considered dead, all in-flight remote calls will throw ex_actor::NetworkError, by catching this exception you can handle the failure gracefully. (ex_actor::ConnectionLost is a type alias kept for backward compatibility.)

 try {